Making And Using A

 Open the 'ribbon-trail' preset and click ok.

-This is the shape that I am going to
+This is the shape that I am going to use to make the brush tip.

 Go to File...Export...Custom Brush...

-Tick the 'save variance' box, the step can be left at
+Tick the 'save variance' box, the step can be left at the default value

-the default value of 32.
-Give the brush tip a name, fill
+of 32.
+Give the brush tip a name, fill in any other information that you

-in any other information that you want to and click ok.
+want to and click ok.

 Now that you have the brush tip saved you can close the image.